No matter how successful a facilities manager is, everyone needs advice.

 Ericka cites a personal example.
 There was an assistant manager who worked for her on a client site.
 At the site, there was a bench located at the front entrance.
 He found that sometimes debris would get stuck between the bench and the wall.
 His first course of action was to leave it that way to see if anyone noticed.
 After a week, no one from the facilities team noticed or took care of it, so he fixed the problem himself by removing the debris.
 This took away an opportunity for the rest of the team to learn that maybe they should have someone check it on a daily basis or assign someone to that specific area.

 “I coached the manager to not be so quick to jump in to take care of it himself because the moment you do, nobody learns from it,” she says.
 “You just don’t have an opportunity to learn from the situation if you go and do it yourself.”

 5. Sitting at your desk all day Face-to-face contact both with clients and staff is important, but many facilities managers can get in the habit of spending all day working on their computer.
 But getting up and walking around the site can boost productivity.
 Even if this is a 30-second elevator ride or a quick chat in the hallway, you get the opportunity to see what the client sees and familiarize yourself with those around you.

 “You have to take advantage of the opportunity to bump into folks,” says Ericka.
 “Showing you have interest in their job and the value they provide their organization can improve work and boost face time with the client.”

 More tips heading your way.

 Our team believes in training, teaching, developing and working toward constant improvement.
 Our managers share tips like these at our regional meetings and via our internal company intranet site.
 We continue to operationalize management training across our organization.
-Watch for more tips from Ericka and her team on our Facilities Insights blog soon.
+Want more tips for Ericka?
+Read Part 2 and Part 3 in this series.